 Credit Union Overview

 Capital Educators Federal Credit Union was originally established in 1936 as the Boise Teachers Federal Credit Union.
 Thirteen Boise teachers founded the new credit union, which had a total of $610 in loans and $596 in deposits at the end of the first year.
 Mergers in 1972 and 2005 with two other Idaho “Teacher” credit unions helped grow the membership.
 In 2012, the Idaho CapEd Foundation was established and CapEd’s chartered changed, permitting virtually anyone to join.
-With assets of in excess of $662 million and nearly 77,000 members, CapEd continues "To promote thrift and provide a wide range of quality financial services to our members, while maintaining a financially sound institution."
+CapEd is currently the fourth largest credit union headquartered in Idaho, with assets in excess of $1.13 billion and nearly 91,000 members.

-To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD Rates Table.
+To search for the best CD rates, either nationwide or state specific, please refer to our CD Rates Table page.